 From our original 100 issues, we compiled the average difference in time between the estimation and actual delivery time.
 We then compared this against the 100 issues we estimated and delivered using our risk matrix.
 The average difference between the two times decreased.

 Step 5: Make a decision

 The data showed us that the risk matrix helped us create more accurate project estimations.
 We have implemented this matrix across all project teams and since delivered a number of successful projects with this tool.
-If you would like to download our spreadsheet so you can use this tool too, you can do so here.

 The important thing to keep in mind is to continue to experiment, and iterate with any learnings you make from implementing your decision.
 When implementing the risk matrix in our projects, we noticed the issues which had higher numbers on the matrix were more unpredictable for estimations.

 This led to a second experiment where we discovered risk scores above an 8 on the matrix were too difficult to estimate with any level of precision.
 In this experiment we began to test what we now call a tech spike.
 This is where a developer gets to discover more about the requirements of an issue before they have to estimate.
 You can read more about the tech spike experiment in an article coming soon.